Blog

 Alternatively, a well-meaning team member could inadvertently share data due to a lack of awareness about security protocols.
 This highlights the need for comprehensive training and clear communication around data security.

-What are the risks and consequences?
+What are the Risks and Consequences?

 1. Financial loss